 The other case I’ve tried is the LIM’S.

-Since the A7II, A7sII and the A7rII have a nearly identical body, any case for the A7II will also work on the A7rII and A7sII.
+Since the A7II, A7sII, and the A7rII have nearly identical bodies, any case for the A7II will also work on the A7rII and A7sII.
 I picked up a Gariz case for my A7rII.
 I have now owned three of their cases and love them but I just don’t love the Alcantara material.

 There are a few cleaning supplies that every photographer should own.